-Database Management Systems, 3rd Edition, Ramakrishnan & Gehrke We may not stick to the textbook all the time, you are responsible for all material covered in class.
+A Computer Science Tapestry, 2nd Edition, Owen L. Astrachan NOT available in the bookstore anymore but available at the library and online.
+We may not stick to the textbook all the time, you are responsible for all material covered in class.